CQC Quality Statement

 1. Introduction

 People in custody or custodial settings who have needs for care and support should be able to access the care they need, just like anyone else.
-In the past, responsibilities for meeting the needs of prisoners were not always clear, and this led to confusion between local authorities, prisons and other organisations, and made it difficult to ensure people’s eligible needs were met.
+In the past, responsibilities for meeting the needs of prisoners were not always clear and this led to confusion between local authorities, prisons and other organisations, and made it difficult to ensure people’s eligible needs were met.
 The Care Act 2014 clarifies local responsibilities for people in custody with care and support needs.

 Prisoners often have complex health and care needs, and experience poorer health and mental health outcomes than the general population.
 Research has found higher rates of mental illness, substance misuse and learning disabilities among people in custody than in the general population.
 Access to good, joined up health and care support services is, therefore, particularly important for these groups.